owtaylor/tunes/README.md

 Development
 ===========
+* `npm install` to install dependencies and tools locally.
+* `tools/test.sh` to run tests locally
+* `tools/test-container.sh` to run tests inside the container.
-`tools/run-container.sh --live` runs the container so that live edits to the source code work.
+* `tools/run-container.sh --live` runs the container so that live edits to the source code work.

 License
 =======